jeff343/frem-ecommerce/README.md

 ### What I learned

 Wokring on this project I was a good refresher on DOM manipulation using vanilla Javascript.
-Designing the page to get as close to the markup as possible was a good challenge and allowed me to work on my basic css.
+Designing the page to get as close to the mockup as possible was a good challenge and allowed me to work on my basic css.

 ### Continued development